cherrymar/cs124/docs/design.md

 We asked two people to test our app.
 Some issues they faced and some feedback for improvement include:
 - unable to retrieve accidentally deleted tasks
-- the style of the warning alert doesn't match the style of the rest of the app

 On the other hand, some features that were easy to use and understand include:
 - the underline under New Task that indicates the user can start typing